kbrw/ewebmachine/pages/demystify_dsl.md

 # Demystify Ewebmachine DSL

-Everyone has made a route with `Ewebmachine` (or at least copy and paste one), but did you wonder once how does it work under the hood.
-Maybe you start looking into it and were repelled by the heavy use of macro.
+It's very likely, as a reader of this documentation, that you already wrote a a route with `Ewebmachine` (or at least copy and pasted one), but did you ever wonder once how does it works under the hood?
+Maybe you did start looking into it and were repelled by the heavy use of macro.

-This document aims to go through some of `Ewebmachine` internals, to explain how from a bunch of macros, we end up with a Plug pipeline.
+This document aims to go through some of `Ewebmachine`'s internals, in order to explain how, from a bunch of macros, we end up with a whole Plug pipeline.

 ---